shrine-maiden-heavy-industries/torii-hdl/docs/platforms/fpga/intel.md

 # Intel

-The {py:mod}`torii.platform.vendor.intel` module provides a base platform to support Intel toolchains.
+The {py:mod}`torii.platform.vendor.intel` module provides a base platform to support Intel toolchains with the [Quartus] and [Mistral] toolchains.

-The [Quartus] and [Mistral] toolchains are supported.

 ```{eval-rst}